RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 of some of PyPackIT's key components, features and capabilities.

 (overview-cc)=
 ## Continuous Configuration Automation

-Software projects rely on various tools and services throughout the development life cycle, each requiring separate configuration via specific files or user interfaces.
-This can lead to several maintenance challenges {cite}`BestPracticesForSciComp, DevOpsInSciSysDev`:
-Tool-specific formats and requirements result in data redundancy, since many settings are shared.
-As configuration files are often static, they require manual intervention to reflect each change.
-Otherwise they quickly fall out of sync with the current state of the project, leading to conflicts and inconsistencies.
-Moreover, configurations via interactive user interfaces complicate the tracking and replication of settings, as they must be manually recorded and applied.

-DevOps practices such as Continuous Configuration Automation (CCA) and Infrastructure-as-Code (IaC) were developed to tackle these issues, enabling dynamic configuration management of software infrastructure through machine-readable definition files {cite}`InfrastructureAsCode`.
-However, due to a lack of publicly available tools, most projects still rely on a combination of different configuration files and manual settings, which are hard to manage, modify, and reproduce.

 |{{ ccc.name }}| enables automatic project configuration, customization, and management
 by introducing a centralized control mechanism based on CCA and IaC practices.